jhu-digital-manuscripts/rosademo/README.md

 ## Using

 The IIIF 2 endpoint is available at /iiif.
+The IIIF 3 endpiotn is available at /iiif3

 Example request for Douce 195 manifest in Roman de la Rose collection: /iiif/rose/Douce195/manifest